 Find out more about how to update and confirm your Directory Persons data.

 If you're changing your registered firm name, legal status or financial year end, then you must have registered these changes with Companies House before you send a change of these details to us.

 Connect will ask you to click a 'check Companies House' button to match the supplied changes to data listed at Companies House.

 Firms can add genuine trading names that belong to it to the FS Register.
 This helps firms who already, or wish to, trade under a name different from their registered company name.

 Registering a trading name has no legal effect.
 Where no link exists between the authorised firm and the added trading name (ie the trading name is of an unauthorised firm and no appointed representative agreement exists between these two firms), this may mean that regulated activities are carried out by the unauthorised firm.

 Carrying out regulated activities without authorisation may have serious consequences for the authorised firm, the unauthorised firm, intermediary and consumers with whom they have dealt.
-A consumer who entered a contract with or through an unauthorised firm/person may not be covered by the Financial Ombudsman Service or Financial Services Compensation Scheme.
+A consumer who entered a contract with or through an unauthorised firm/person may not be covered by the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS).

-In light of requirements for disclosure, transparency and fair treatment of customers, adding multiple trading names may lead to disclosure statements being confusing.
+if you have over 100 trading names on the FS Register.In light of requirements for disclosure, transparency and fair treatment of customers, adding multiple trading names may lead to disclosure statements being confusing.
 It may mean your firm is not fulfilling the requirement of being clear, fair and not misleading.